 Swift’s ability to coexist with Objective C makes it easier to integrate with existing apps.
-Benchmark on a swift application run more than they do on objective C or Python-based applications, which is surely a grade separator.
+Benchmarks on a swift application runs more than they do on objective C or Python-based applications, which is surely a grade separator.

 Check out some sample programs in Swift by our SD team at the GitHub repository.
 (Courtesy: Nikhil Chandran, Senior Systems Analyst)